 Recently, a friend said, “I do a really good job of keeping my diet, except when I'm eating.”
 The gyms are busy for a few months and the junk food is temporarily set aside, but unfortunately we then find a way to settle back into how life used to be.

 Any person who is successful in anything will tell you that one of the first keys of making good things happen in your life is to set rock-solid goals.
 But here's the catch…

 You've got to break it down and truly define your goal.
-What does “in shape” mean: Lose 10lb?
-100lb?
+What does “in shape” mean: Lose 10 pounds?
+100 pounds?
 Have a 6-pack and biceps for days?
 And what does “take a vacation” mean: Italy?
 Camping?
-One-week?
-9-weeks?
+One week?
+Nine weeks?
 With friends?
 Family only?
 Fly solo?